 AIOps: Every full platform user can now achieve faster time-to-resolution and reduced noise at no additional cost

 Throughout 2021, we embedded applied intelligence throughout New Relic One to make it easier for you to detect anomalies instantly, reduce alert noise, and see the root cause of issues when incidents occur.

 Recently, we redesigned the Alerts & AI tab experience with advanced features and a new navigation menu.
 For example, workflows give you the ability to control when and where you receive incoming alerts about issues.
 Then you can route incidents with specific characteristics to the appropriate teams with specific ticketing or notification tools, such as ServiceNow and Jira.
 You can also use custom webhooks to integrate other services.
-For a demo of these changes, take a look at this Nerd Byte video.
+For a demo of these changes, watch a video about destinations and workflows.

 Here's a quick look at configuring your workflow to control when and where you receive alerts:

 You can select Destinations in the left hand navigation menu to add and manage where you send notifications about your New Relic One data, using integrations for Jira, ServiceNow, Slack, webhooks, and email.
 Future integrations with additional partners are underway.

 Finally, enrichment gives you the flexibility to query data in NRDB, collect pertinent related information, and use predefined parameters so you can automatically add additional context to your alerts before they are sent to first responders.